Zhestokus/dotNet-ASP.NET.TwoWayModel/README.md

 dotNet-ASP.NET.TwoWayModel (Two way model binding)

-little library whitch give you model binding features (like in MVC/MVVM) you need just to add Property attribute with model class property name
+little library whitch give you model binding features (like in MVC/MVVM) you need just to add Property attribute with model class property name. you can map any property of Control to any property of Model, format of mapping is {[Name class].[Name of property]=[Name of property of Control]}

 e.g
 ```asp